AlissonSantos95/tibinho/README.md

     [x] Movement Lock — When activated, hide all icons except the abilities and the cooldown.
 Options, close, and move buttons disappear.

-    [ ] Spell and Rune Icon Updates - auto update from github acttions
+    [x] Spell and Rune Icon Updates - auto update from github acttions

+    [x] Language Menu on startup (will be supported pt-BR, Eng, Esp)

     [ ] Details Tooltip — When "show details" is active in the settings, hovering over a spell displays its details.

-    [ ] Language Menu on startup (will be supported pt-BR, Eng)

     [ ] Settings Menu — Separate settings into tabs: